The Greenbrier Companies, Inc. (GBX) CEO Bill Furman on Q2 2020 Results - Earnings Call Transcript

 As you will hear today, the ability to continue to operate our factories with a strong backlog in hand allows us to protect liquidity and maneuver in a way other industries and other businesses cannot under current circumstances.

 We're now operating under two essential priorities: Number one, to provide for the safety and security of our workforce; and number two, to provide for the liquidity and economic wellbeing of the enterprise and its shareholders.
 In the face of this pandemic, management priorities and behavior immediately shifted to the extraordinary challenges at hand.
 We quickly implemented contingency plans and assembled incident response teams.
 We assessed the risk to our business in real time and are taking swift actions to ensure Greenbrier is defensively positioned to manage through a period that presents a range of unknown and unknowable challenges.
-We're safely operating, and I emphasize safely operating, all our manufacturing and essential service sites, including those sites that manage over a quarter of industry railcar in the United States and North America.
+We're safely operating, and I emphasize safely operating, all our manufacturing and essential service sites, including those sites that manage over a quarter of industry railcars in the United States and North America.
 Greenbrier's operations constitute essential infrastructure and essential businesses as defined by the U.S. Department of Homeland Security and other U.S. and international agencies, including all stay-at-home orders issued in the jurisdictions where we operate at home and abroad.

 Greenbrier supports operations vital to the national transportation system to Department of Defense and other federal agencies.
 We perform our functions under the statutory and regulatory authority of the Department of Transportation, Surface Transportation Board, the Federal Railroad Administration, and under the Jones Act in our marine operations.
 Accordingly, Greenbrier will help maintain the delivery of vital goods including food, medical supplies and fuel to communities in the United States, and then all the nations that we supply around the world.
 We will keep our nations and those nations smoothly functioning in the railroad system.